 "An invaluable resource for anybody interested in the global age-friendly movement and a clear and insightful agenda for future action."
 Alana Officer, responsible for the World Health Organization’s Global Network for Age-friendly Cities and Communities

 "Useful for second and third year undergraduates and especially in modules with international context and a focus on older citizens.
 A welcome addition to our curriculum."
 Paul Simpson, Edgehill University

-Tine Buffel is a research fellow in the School of Social Sciences at the University of Manchester.
+Tine Buffel is Professor of Sociology and Social Gerontology at the University of Manchester.
 She has published extensively on age-friendly issues and the impact of urban change and community life in old age.